 - No options for barrel length or weight

-First and foremost, this is not just a barrel but a complete upper assembly.
-The benefit here is that, even though you will be spending more money, you won’t need to buy any additional components because you can slap this upper assembly directly onto the lower receiver of your existing 5.56 AR lower.
+Palmetto’s Bushmaster barrel is not just a barrel but a complete upper assembly.
+The good thing is that you won’t need to buy additional components because you can slap this upper assembly directly onto the lower receiver of your existing 5.56 AR lower.

-This entire assembly is also very durable and in addition to the barrel it comes with a bolt carrier assembly, aluminum free floating forearm, and a five round .450 Bushmaster magazine.
+This entire assembly is also very durable.
+It’s chrome-lined to enhance performance and longevity.
+In addition to the barrel, it comes with a bolt carrier assembly, aluminum free-floating forearm, and a five-round .450 Bushmaster magazine.

 This offering from Bushmaster will provide you with everything you need to transform your 5.56 AR-15 into a .450 version, and the barrel that it comes with will maximize the performance of the .450 Bushmaster round as a whole.

 - Comes with complete upper assembly

 - 20-inch barrel is great for bullet velocity

 - 1:24 twist rate is optimized for the .450 Bushmaster round

 - Comes with black free-floating handguard